Verevkin-A/Language_Interpreter/readme2.md

 was used php function `getopt`.

 - ## Test cases searching and execution
-After all arguments have been saved, in the chosen or set by default directory searching for tests is started.
+After all arguments have been saved, in the chosen or set by default directory, searching for tests is started.
 Depending on the `--recursive` parameter, subdirectories are also checked for tests.
 Each found test case is saved into array as `TestItem` object.